 Verify before shipping

-isitready.dev evaluates your robots.txt against all known AI crawler user-agents and flags policy gaps or accidental blocks — cases where a rule intended to block training also blocks retrieval, or where a crawler is unlisted and defaults to full access.
+isitready.dev evaluates your robots.txt against known AI crawler and product tokens and flags policy gaps or accidental blocks — cases where a rule intended to block training also blocks retrieval, or where a crawler is unlisted and defaults to full access.